xlang-ai/Spider2-V/evaluation_examples/examples/bigquery/6763a8c9-53f8-4279-b9b4-d576fc3036e2/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 Add an empty column  |  BigQuery  |  Google Cloud

 Documentation Content:
-credentials with scopesCreate external table with hive partitioningCreate IAM policyCreate materialized viewCreate table with schemaDelete a datasetDelete a dataset and its contentsDelete a label from a datasetDelete a label from a tableDelete a modelDelete a routineDelete a tableDelete materialized viewDeploy and apply a remote function using BigQuery DataFramesDisable query cacheDownload public table data to DataFrameDownload public table data to DataFrame from the sandboxDownload query results to a GeoPandas GeoDataFrameDownload query results to DataFrameDownload table data to DataFrameDry run queryEnable large resultsExport a modelExport a table to a compressed fileExport a table to a CSV fileExport a table to a JSON fileGenerate text with the BigQuery DataFrames APIGet a modelGet a routineGet dataset labelsGet dataset propertiesGet job propertiesGet table labelsGet table propertiesGet view propertiesGrant view accessImport a local fileInsert GeoJSON dataInsert rows with no IDsInsert WKT dataList by labelList datasetsList jobsList modelsList models using streamingList routinesList tablesLoad a CSV fileLoad a CSV file to replace a tableLoad a CSV file with autodetect schemaLoad a DataFrame to BigQuery with pandas-gbqLoad a JSON fileLoad a JSON file to replace a tableLoad a JSON file with autodetect schemaLoad a Parquet fileLoad a Parquet to replace a tableLoad a table in JSON formatLoad an Avro fileLoad an Avro file to replace a tableLoad an ORC fileLoad an ORC file to replace a tableLoad data from DataFrameLoad data into a column-based time partitioning tableMigration Guide: pandas-gbqMigration Guide: pandas-gbqNamed parametersNamed parameters and provided typesNested repeated schemaPositional parametersPositional parameters and provided typesPreview table dataQuery a clustered tableQuery a column-based time-partitioned tableQuery a tableQuery Bigtable using a permanent tableQuery Bigtable using a temporary tableQuery Cloud Storage with a permanent tableQuery Cloud Storage with a temporary tableQuery materialized viewQuery paginationQuery scriptQuery Sheets with a permanent tableQuery Sheets with a temporary tableQuery with the BigQuery APIRelax a columnRelax a column in a load append jobRelax a column in a query append jobRevoke access to a datasetRun a legacy SQL query with pandas-gbqRun a query and get total rowsRun a query with batch priorityRun

-Documentation Source:
-cloud.google.com/bigquery/docs/samples/bigquery-add-empty-column.md

-Documentation Title:
-Add an empty column  |  BigQuery  |  Google Cloud

-Documentation Content:
 For more information, see the
  BigQuery Node.jsAPI
  reference documentation.